Lukhanyo Am: Southern Kings

 At the start of 2016, Am was one of two Sharks players that joined the ' Super Rugby squad for a trial period as they prepared for the 2016 Super Rugby season.

 Sharks

 After a successful spell at Southern Kings there were high expectations that Am had to meet.
 He did not disappoint and played a crucial part for the Sharks, helping them reach the quarter finals of the 2017, 2018 and 2019 Super Rugby seasons.
 In January 2020, Am was named captain of the Sharks for the 2020 Super Rugby season, replacing the retiring Tendai Mtawarira.
+Am departed the Sharks on 5 November 2025 for Mitsubishi Sagamihara DynaBoars.

 International career

 In 2013, Am was named in a South African Barbarians team to face Saracens in London.